 Masonic Charities Assistance Program

 Through a generous grant from the Masonic Charities Foundation of Oklahoma, the NW PSA11 Area Agency on Aging has been able to assist individuals 55 years of age and older who live in the eight county area served by NW PSA11.
 The assistance can cover a variety of things such as dentures, minor home repairs, ramps, etc. If the Masonic Charities Foundation of Oklahoma continues to provide funding, the Masonic Charities Assistance Program will begin around February 1st and continue until the funds are exhausted, which is generally about April or May, but may last longer.
 Individuals who are 55 or older and live in the NW PSA11 eight county service area can inquire by calling 800-627-4882 to ask for Masonic Charities assistance.

-The Nutrition Program provides meals meeting one-third of the dietary reference intakes requirements that are served five days a week at congregate meal sites.
+The Nutrition Program provides meals meeting one-third of the dietary reference intakes requirements that are served four days a week at congregate meal sites.
 These meals are also delivered to homebound individuals.
 Meal provider is Community Action Development Corp.
 (CADC) out of Frederick, Oklahoma.

 At least one congregate meal site exists in each of the eight counties served by NW PSA11.